lajanugen/lajanugen.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist at LG AI Research, where I work on building AI agents that can reason, plan, and act in digital environments.
-My recent research focuses on scalable training and evaluation for web, mobile, and GUI agents, visual grounding, and improving the planning and reasoning capabilities of large language models and vision-language models.
+My recent research focuses on scalable training and evaluation for GUI agents, visual grounding, and improving the planning and reasoning capabilities of large language models and vision-language models.

 I received my PhD in Computer Science from the University of Michigan.
 During my PhD, I worked on representation learning, learning from limited supervision, language grounding, and structured reasoning.
 Broadly, I am interested in building models that connect language, perception, knowledge, and action.